 The good news is this tension, if it exists, will ultimately help.
 That’s because it often makes it necessary to re-think the structure of the organization so it can become more customer-centric.

 This sort of strategic reconsideration is the new normal for companies that want to thrive and grow.
 And as I said, there isn’t a one-size-fits-all strategy here.

 Organizations with multiple business units or brands typically deploy the “dandelion” structure.
-It is a hub and spoke approach but centered around different business units.
-Depending on the organization, each BU may have their own central customer database, sharing data across the org depending on the strategic needs (e.g., geography, audiences, business type).
+It’s a hub and spoke approach but centered around different business units.
+Depending on the organization, each BU may have their own central customer database sharing data across the org depending on the strategic needs (e.g. geography, audiences, business type).

-But before organizations go out and create new internal entities and processes, it can help to remember that guiding light, the customers.
+But before organizations go out and create new internal entities and processes, it can help to remember our guiding light: Customers.
 The next steps aren’t always obvious.
-All types of teams need to first collaborate and determine their best—or at least best-bet—practices.
+All types of teams need to first collaborate and determine their best—or at least effective—practices.

 The bottom line is if everyone involved commits to a shared goal of orienting their work—including the disquieting notion of joining hands with those from across the business—around the needs of their customers.
-A CDP is the enabling technology to deliver on the promise of marketing and IT working together to become more data-driven, customer-centric organization.
+A CDP is the enabling technology to deliver on the promise of marketing and IT working together to become a more data-driven, customer-centric organization.
 With these changes, they will then be readily able to focus on intelligence that drives personalized marketing that is relevant and meaningful to their customers.

-If you want to know more about how a CDP can make your marketing more customer-centric, we’d love to schedule a demo.
+If you want to know more about how a CDP can make your marketing more customer-centric, we’d love to talk.
 And if you’re interested in real-world results, check out our stories of customer success.